Frequently asked questions

 Are all International Baccalaureate (IB) courses automatically granted the UC honors designation?

-UC faculty has approved designated IB courses to receive the UC honors certification.
-For a list of IB courses that are granted honors status, search for the International Baccalaureate program “a-g” course list.
+UC faculty has approved designated IB courses to receive the UC honors designation.
+For a list of IB courses that are granted this honors status, please refer to the International Baccalaureate program's “a-g” course list.

 We offer a UC-transferable college course at our high school through a dual enrollment program with a local college.
 Should the college course be listed on our school’s “a-g” course list?

 College courses should not be listed on a high school’s “a-g” course list.
 The student will list the college course on their UC application as taken through the community college.
 The student will also be required to send a transcript from the college, in addition to their high school transcript, to their matriculated UC campus in July, even if the credits for the college course are also added to the student’s high school transcript.